matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 send `m.call.negotiate` with a `description` field to offer new SDP to the other party.
 This event has `call_id` with the ID of the call and `party_id` equal to the client's party ID for that call.
-The caller ignores any negotiate events with `party_id` + `user_id` tuple not equal to that of the answer it accepted.
+The caller ignores any negotiate events with `party_id` + `user_id` tuple not equal to that of the answer it accepted and the callee ignores any negotiate events with `party_id` + `user_id` tuple not equal to that of the caller.
 Clients should use the `party_id` field to ignore the remote echo of their own negotiate events.

 This has a `lifetime` field as in `m.call.invite`, after which the sender of the negotiate event